-Since moving to Bogotá, Colombia in 2017, I’ve pursued my creative interests as a writer in English.
+Since moving to Bogotá, Colombia in 2017, I’ve published four books:

 a work of literary criticism, Painting Dragons (2018);

 a memoir, Bad Fire (2019, revised 2021);